 One 1st place award will be given to the winner of each age group (elementary, middle, high, and post-secondary) in both the science and art categories and one poster will be selected as the People’s Choice.
 See our Student Poster & Art Contest Overview for more details!

-You can submit your poster or artwork through April 19th by filling out the Contest Submission Form!
-Eligible posters and art will be posted to our Waccamaw Conference Contest Gallery on Facebook once the entries start rolling in!
-Visit our gallery and Like your favorite posters to vote for them!
+Visit our Facebook 2021 Waccamaw Conference Student Science Poster & Art Contest photo gallery and Like your favorite posters to vote for them!
 The entry with the most likes by Earth Day will be our 2021 People’s Choice winner!

 As we tour the Waccamaw River watershed, we invite you to get outside and join us on our journey!
 We will be hosting the Blue Trail BioBlitz from March 22 – April 22.
 How many species can you observe in our watershed?